Control of Pests and Diseases

 Damage and how to recognize

 Dark brown patches could be seen underneath the coconut leaves.
-When the caterpillars gradually grow they destroy all the leaves leaving only the ekles.
-As they like the well matured leaves there is a tendency to gradually damage from the lower branches to upper branches.
+When the caterpillars gradually grow they destroy all the leaves leaving only the ankles.
+As they like well-matured leaves there is a tendency to gradually damage from the lower branches to the upper branches.

 Control

-⦿ If the damage is for 50 or less trees the lower branches could be cut off using a picker and burnt down.
+⦿ If the damage is for 50 or fewer trees the lower branches could be cut off using a picker and burnt down.

 ⦿ The parasite “Apantalis Parase” is used as a natural predator.
-Its behavior depends on the weather patterns.
+Its behaviour depends on the weather patterns.
 Instructions must be obtained from the Coconut Development officer.

 ⦿ Only when the effectiveness of the parasite is not satisfactory, it is recommended to use pesticides.
-8 m.l. of monocrotopos 60% to be injected in to the trunks.
+8 m.l. of Monocrotophos 60% to be injected into the trunks.

 4. Eliminus Hypermestra